Jewish Presence in Mexico ©

 Historic Center Walk

-Learn about the 3 main waves of arrival of the community in Mexico.
-The survival during the Spanish Inquisition, before Mexico became a secular country.
-From the arrival along the Conquistadors to World War II.
+Learn about the 3 main waves of arrival of the community in Mexico and the survival during the Spanish Inquisition, before Mexico became a secular country.
+From the arrival along the Conquistadors to the Liberal 19th Century to World War II.

 Exploring the history of the Jewish community in Mexico offers a fascinating insight into their resilience and contributions to Mexican society.
 Here’s an overview of the three main waves of Jewish migration to Mexico and their historical context: